MicrosoftDocs/windows-dev-docs/windows-apps-src/machine-learning/samples.md

 ## SqueezeNet Image Classifier

-This sample classifies an image that the user inputs from a collection, demonstrating the basic usage of Windows ML.
+[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/SqueezeNetObjectDetection) classifies an image that the user inputs from a collection, demonstrating the basic usage of Windows ML.

+## Artistic image style transfer

+[This sample](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Samples/UWP/CandyStyleTransfer) transfers an artistic style called Candy onto an image that the user inputs from a file or a photo captured.

 ## Windows Machine Learning Explorer